Effect-to-Cause, arg. from —

 Corruption is an evil.

-The good is incompatible with the evil; to be good, power should exclude corruption.
+Good is incompatible with evil; to be good, power should exclude corruption.

 Peter says contradictory things.